TP-Tong/.github/thu-servers.md

 ### Basic Information

-Please check [BIGAI X THU Servers Status](https://docs.google.com/spreadsheets/d/1DVxKWAArosIoaySw1OLpoW8tsti40d-ZUBTlnYfx1ls/edit?usp=sharing) on Google Docs for information.

-You can only access them
+Please contact [Yuyang Li](mailto:i@aidenli.net) for the Server List Google Docs.
+Note that you can only access them

 - with BIGAI VPNs - for servers at "BIGAI 3F"
 - at Central Building Room 501 - for servers at "THU Central 501"